codefellows-seattle-301d26/12-client-side-routing/README.md

 - Add an endpoint for a `GET` request to `/api/v1/books/:id`.
   - This should allow the client to make a request for a singular book, which returns the details of that record from the DB.
+    - Note: you will not be able to manually enter a book id into the address bar of your browser.
 - Create a new static method to interact with your Book model, such as `fetchOne`.
 - Create a Detail View container in index.html to display the detail view of a single book.